openstax/manifestly/README.md

 ```
 exe/manifestly <OPTIONS AND ARGS HERE>
 ```

+Remember to pass the `--search-paths` option to tell manifestly where to find your repositories relative to where you are running the gem from.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release` to create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).